This is optometry and visual science

 Specialization in general practice optometry gives competency to examine and be prepared to manage uncomplicated pathology of the anterior segment of the eye, and to communicate and cooperate with other professionals regarding the examination and follow up after treatment of uncomplicated ocular conditions related AMD, glaucoma and diabetic eye disease.
 This specialization also gives competency in visual ergonomics and occupational optometry.

-There is a requirement for increased knowledge in general practice optometry in private practice all over the country, and within the public eye care services in hospital eye departments.
+There is a requirement for increased knowledge in general practice optometry in private practice, and within the public eye care services in hospital eye departments.
 You could establish your own specialist private practice, where you may offer evaluation of ocular health and visual function in cooperation with other health care professions by following up specific pathology of the posterior segment of the eye and uncomplicated pathology of the anterior segment of the eye.
 There also an increasing need for assessment of visual ergonomics and fitting and supply of optometric solutions for different professions to optimize the visual environment for people in employment with common and special needs.

 Completion of the MSc course in optometry and visual science, will provide you with competency to contribute to development of the profession through research based professional practice.
 This includes the opportunity to apply for research positions in colleges and universities.

 This is what you will learn

 You will learn specialist contact lens fitting and further develop skills and competency within clinical optometric practice.

 Each specialization consists of three subject courses of 15 ECTS credits.
 The specialization in orthoptics and paediatric optometry consists of Orthoptics and paediatric optometry part 1, Orthoptics and paediatric optometry part 2 and Vision training.
 The specialization in general practice optometry consists of Advanced clinical methods – posterior segment, Advanced clinical methods – anterior segment and Visual ergonomics.